pawelgalazka/scribbly/README.md

 log.info(`[${code}] test message`)
 ```

+Output:

+    [moduleA] [101] test message

+Keep in mind that without any middleware scribbly actually won't do anything and without
+streaming middleware logs won't be emitted or written.

 ## Middlewares

 For each logging, *scribbly* goes through a chain of middlewares in the same order how
 they were defined by `use` method.
 Middlewares are just pure functions which can
 modify the message (format), emit it to the console/file (stream) or prevent it from
-further emission to the rest of middlewares (filter).
+further emission to the rest of the chain (filter).
 However they can actually do
 anything, they are just functions.

 **Construction**